robusta-dev/robusta/docs/setup-robusta/proxies.rst

 Domains Used by Robusta Saas UI
 ---------------------------------

-When using the Robusta SaaS, make sure that access is allowed to the following domains:
+If you are using Robusta SaaS, ensure that your network allows access to the following domains:

 .. code:: bash

     api.robusta.dev,robusta-charts.storage.googleapis.com,us-central1-docker.pkg.dev,platform.robusta.dev,xvyhpoxfmtpuqqeyqkso.supabase.co,relay.robusta.dev

-Using Robusta in Airgapped Environments or with No External Access
+Running Robusta in Air-Gapped or Offline Environments
 ------------------------------------------------------------------------------

-You can use Robusta entirely offline if
+You can run Robusta entirely offline if the following conditions are met:

-* No sinks are configured which live on the public internet
+* No external sinks are configured (e.g., services on the public internet).
-* AND the Robusta UI is disabled or running on-premise
+* The Robusta UI is either disabled or running on-premise.